VienVan/Browser-Game-/README.md

 3. **delete** for the button "Clear Slot"

 ##Contributions
 *I am still working on utilizing the keyboard for this game.
 If anyone is able to contribute to this feature, please submit a pull request.
 Thank you.*
->>>>>>> nextLevelButton